Nathan-Sinclair/Cybersecurity-Homelab-Building-The-Environment/README.md

 ## Documentation/Step By Step Guide:

 Full step-by-step setup and configuration instructions are provided in the accompanying PDF file.
-Here is the link: (Cybersecurity-Homelab-Building-The-Environment%20Documentation.pdf)
+Here is the link: [Cybersecurity Homelab Documentation](Cybersecurity-Homelab-Building-The-Environment%20Documentation.pdf)

 ## Credits: